PellelNitram/OnlineHTR/README.md

 ## 📌 Introduction

-In this repository I provide a [PyTorch](https://pytorch.org/) implementation of the paper "Fast multi-language [LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory)-based online handwriting recognition" by Victor Carbune *et al.*; see [here](http://doi.org/10.1007/s10032-020-00350-4).
+In this repository I provide a clean [PyTorch](https://pytorch.org/) model implementation of the paper "Fast multi-language [LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory)-based online handwriting recognition" by Carbune *et al.* (2020) from Google; see [this paper](http://doi.org/10.1007/s10032-020-00350-4).

+This model lets you predict handwritten text as shown in the project demo below.

-This work is part of my attempt to build a handwriting recognition system for [Xournal++](https://github.com/xournalpp/xournalpp), a fabulous open-source handwriting notetaking software.
-Most of this aforementioned attempt is captured in the [Xournal++ HTR](https://github.com/PellelNitram/xournalpp_htr) repository where I publish working solutions.
+The present work is part of my attempt to build a handwriting recognition system for [Xournal++](https://github.com/xournalpp/xournalpp), a fabulous open-source handwriting notetaking software.
+Most of this aforementioned attempt is captured in the [Xournal++ HTR](https://github.com/PellelNitram/xournalpp_htr) repository where I publish working solutions based on models like the one implemented in this repository.

 ## 📺 Project Demo